-The Fund's Board of Directors including a majority of those directors who are not "interested persons" as such term is defined in the 1940 Act ("Independent Directors") unanimously approved the continuance of the investment advisory agreement between the Fund and the Advisor (the "Agreement") at a meeting held on August 11, 2010.
+The Fund's Board of Directors, including a majority of those directors who are not "interested persons" as such term is defined in the 1940 Act ("Independent Directors"), unanimously approved the continuance of the investment advisory agreement between the Fund and the Advisor (the "Agreement") at a meeting held on August 15, 2012.

-Before meeting to determine whether to approve the Agreement, the Board had the opportunity to review written materials provided by the Advisor and by legal counsel to the Fund which contained information to help the Board evaluate the Agreement.
-The materials included (i) a memorandum from the Fund's legal counsel regarding the Directors' responsibilities in evaluating and approving the Agreement, (ii) a letter from the Advisor containing detailed information about the Advisor's services to the Fund, Fund performance, allocation of Fund transactions, compliance and administration information, and the compensation received by the Advisor from the Fund; (iii) a copy of the current investment advisory agreement between the Fund and the Advisor; (iv) audited financial statements for the Advisor for the year-ended December 31, 2009 and unaudited financial statements for the six months ended June 30, 2010; (v) the Advisor's Form ADV Parts I and II; (vi) comparative performance data for the Fund relative to peer funds (small closed-end funds and foreign funds invested in the Latin American region); and (vii) comparative statistics and fee data for the Fund relative to peer funds.
+Before the meeting to determine whether to approve the Agreement, the Board had the opportunity to review written materials provided by the Advisor and by legal counsel to the Fund which contained information to help the Board evaluate the Agreement.
+The materials included (i) a memorandum from the Fund's legal counsel regarding the Directors' responsibilities in evaluating and approving the Agreement, (ii) a letter from the Advisor containing detailed information about the Advisor's services to the Fund, Fund performance, allocation of Fund transactions, compliance and administration information, and the compensation received by the Advisor from the Fund; (iii) a copy of the current investment advisory agreement between the Fund and the Advisor; (iv) audited financial statements for the Advisor for the year-ended December 31, 2011 and unaudited financial statements for the six months ended June 30, 2012; (v) the Advisor's Form ADV Parts I and II; (vi) comparative performance data for the Fund relative to peer funds (Latin American regional and single country funds); and (vii) comparative expense ratio and fee data for the Fund relative to peer funds.